Nokia phones turn off vibration alarm when connected to a charger

 LXDE not ready for multi-monitor setups

-I have been using Xfce since about August 2010 (before: icewm).
+I have been using Xfce since about August 2010 (before that: icewm).
 I always kept on hearing the occassional occurrence of LXDE when topics of light window managers were raised, so I today I gave LXDE a spin, for completeness.
 In my home environment, I attach an external monitor to yield some extra space, but, as it seems, lxpanel-0.5.8 does not support placing the panel on a specific monitor (rather than the X screen), so LXDE just became irrelevant to me.
 FYI, the screen/display config is:

 Screen 0: minimum 320 x 200, current 1280 x 1332, maximum 4096 x 4096